 A further (and now standard) efficiency improvement by scaling seems this is not the right answer.
 Large and heavy machinery leading to soil erosion and irreparable damage to the soil, the landscape dramatically.
 Moreover, the development of even larger, heavier and faster agricultural machinery soon its statutory limits.
 In short, the time to jointly invest in innovative technologies such as sensor and robot technology, a new generation of agricultural machinery to develop these complex challenges can enter.
 With this breakthrough technology companies like Grimme, Strautmann and Amazon a competitive advantage sustainable building.

 In the AgroBot project there are five models to be developed.
-These are a scarecrow robot, a weed removal robot, a potato storage removal robot, a feed robot and (the most complex) a beet harvesting robot.
+These are a scarecrow robot, a weed removal robot, a volunteer potato removal robot, a feed robot and (the most complex) a beet harvesting robot.

 The AgroBot project aims to develop basic technologies needed for constructing multiple, agriculture, robotic demonstration models with different application.
 Designing, constructing and developing this demonstration models will provide insight into the robot and sensor technologies required to achieve the desired functionality of the robot.